welkineins/programming-list/javascript-list.md

 ### UI Framework
 - [Vue.js](http://vuejs.org/) - Vue.js is a library for building modern web interfaces.
 It provides data-reactive components with a simple and flexible API.
 - [Aurelia](http://aurelia.io/index.html) - Aurelia is a next gen JavaScript client framework for mobile, desktop and web that leverages simple conventions to empower your creativity.
+- [Cycle.js](http://cycle.js.org/) - A fully reactive JavaScript framework for Human-Computer Interaction

 ### Mobile UI Framework
 - [Ironic](http://ionicframework.com/) - The beautiful, open source front-end SDK for developing amazing mobile apps with web technologies.
+- [React Native](https://facebook.github.io/react-native/) - React Native enables you to build world-class application experiences on native platforms using a consistent developer experience based on JavaScript and React.
+The focus of React Native is on developer efficiency across all the platforms you care about — learn once, write anywhere.
+Facebook uses React Native in multiple production apps and will continue investing in React Native.

 ### Web Framework
 - [Play](https://www.playframework.com/) - ay is based on a lightweight, stateless, web-friendly architecture.
 Built on Akka, Play provides predictable and minimal resource consumption (CPU, memory, threads) for highly-scalable applications.